 Sorry, in progress, not accepting new patients

 This is a Phase 3, double-blind, randomized, placebo-controlled, multicenter study to determine the efficacy and safety of luspatercept (ACE-536) plus Best supportive care (BSC) versus placebo plus BSC in adults who require regular red blood cell transfusion due to (β)-thalassemia.
-The study is divided into the Screening/Run-in Period, double-blind Treatment Period, double-blind Long-term Treatment Period, and Post-treatment Follow-up Period.
+The study is divided into the following periods: - Historical Period, - Screening/Run-in Period, - Double-blind Treatment Period (48 weeks), - Double-blind Long-term Treatment Period, (at the investigator's discretion an additional 48 weeks), - Open-Label Phase post unblinding and upon Data Monitoring Committee positive recommendation - Post-treatment Follow-up Period